fazlachowdhury/CustomPageEpi/readme.txt

 	    "No owen.environment was found in context" error.
 Tried restarting, resetting to previous change, no luck.
 Finally it started working when i updated
 	    Web.config file and added defaultLanguage="c#" to <compilation/>.
 	# I added inline CSS styling.
 To make it more consistent, i created a CSS file and added to BundleConfig.cs.
 But when i tried to render it in view, it didn't work.
 	  tried adding it to root layout and adding that layout to view (view did not have any layout before).
 Still no luck.
-Need further investigation.
+It Finally started working after cleaning and rebuilding the solution.
+It's showing correct Style in Debugging / IIS express process.
+But for some reason, Start without debugging is still not picking up the CSS file.